transition-state

 Transition state methods banner

-NEB, dimer methods, and tools for finding reaction pathways on potential energy surfaces
+Nudged elastic band (NEB), dimer methods, and tools for finding reaction pathways on potential energy surfaces

 Context

 Transition states set the rates of chemical reactions - catalysis, diffusion, phase transitions all hinge on them.
 Two method families dominate the calculation, and both show up across my work.
+Both turn out to be one algorithm under the hood - a single Bayesian optimization loop over a Gaussian-process surrogate, developed from first principles in a unified tutorial review (Goswami 2026a) (see the GP acceleration thread).

 Double-ended: Nudged Elastic Band